 It is possible to design a house yourself, but the scope is likely to be limited to what you understand in terms of structural feasibility, planning restrictions and how to work within the constraints of your property type.
 When looking at designs, try to imagine yourself in the space and consider its orientation and layout, and think about how this will work in practice.

-I’d always advise working with a qualified architect to get the most of your property’s potential, but it’s good to have your own ideas and an understanding of what’s possible, too.
+Always work with a qualified architect to get the most of your property’s potential, but have your own ideas and an understanding of what’s possible, too.

 Every project, regardless of its size or level of involvement from your architect, should have a contract drawn up before any work commences.
 This will be dependent on the brief, so if you are only employing an architect to obtain planning consent, the contract will only be to that stage.